MorningLightMountain713/FluxVault/README.md

     * bind_address - the address the agent listens on.
 0.0.0.0 by default.
     * bind_port - the port to listen on.
 8888 by default.
-    * daemonize - if you want to run the agent in the background
     * enable_local_fileserver - for multicomponent apps.
 If you want to share the secret files to other components.
     * local_fileserver_port - the port to serve files on.
 2080 by default.
     * manage_files - comma seperated string of files you want the keeper to provide to the application.